Infineon/mbed-os-example-aws-iot-client/README.md

 # mbed-os-example-aws-iot-client
-This repository contains the code examples and demos for PSOC6 MCU family of devices bundled with connectivity
+This repository contains the code examples for AWS IoT client - publisher and subscriber.
+For detailed instructions to clone, build and program, refer to the README in the publisher and subscriber directories